Senior positions occupied during 2014–15 were as follows:

 Corporate and operational planning

-Our corporate and operational planning processes are straightforward, reflecting the small size and specialist function of the office.
+OIGIS's corporate and operational planning processes are straightforward in nature, reflecting the small size and specialist function of the office.

 The office addresses these matters through: